grunt-lucas/porytiles/Algo.md

       allocation algorithm decided to do.
 The downside is now you have to have some forethought about palette layout, however it is still easier than free-styling.

-+ If we encounter a "structured" tile (given by checking the current pos in the structure map), then we do a sub-iteration and process only other tiles that are part of this structure.
-Perform the same pal calculations as above.
-Once we get to the end of the image and there are no more tiles in this structure, continue iterating where we left off
-    + Still need to figure out the right way to handle structure tiles.
-There are three possibilities I have thought of thus far:
-        + Structures are keyed by color.
-Any tile of the same color will be considered the same "struture".
-This is highly granular and flexible, but tbh it is kinda tedious to work with.
-Especially because it might start to be hard to find colors that are visually distinct
-        + Structures are keyed on one pre-chosen color, and we count any touching tiles to be part of the same structure.
-This seems much easier to work with.
-The downside is users will have to make sure that different structures in their master PNG do not touch.
-That should be fairly easy though, since there is no hard limit to the size of the master PNG
-        + Don't have structure tiles at all: instead, encourage users to put one structure per logical "row" of their master PNG.
-That is, the master PNG should be a very tall PNG where each coherent structure has only blank tiles to its right.

 + At this point, our palettes should be correctly constructed.
 Now is the time to convert each tile from the master PNG into an index tile, and dedupe along the way.
 In fact, we could have probably done this simultaneously with allocating the palettes.
 So why didn't we?
 Because in the future I may want to improve the palette allocation algorithm by having